subrat0796/LeetCode-Extension-Backend/readme.md

 # Todo

-1. Complete the whole setup
+[ ] Complete the whole setup
-2. Think of optimizations
+[ ] Think of optimizations
-3. Adding docker
+[ ] Adding docker
-4. Writing tests
+[ ] Writing tests
+[ ] Add swagger documentation
-5. Running scripts in the start of the project so that the questions are downloaded automatically without hitting the route
+[ ]Running scripts in the start of the project so that the questions are downloaded automatically without hitting the route
-6. Configuring husky for pre-commit and having a proper code format
+[ ] Configuring husky for pre-commit and having a proper code format
-7. Maybe add Google Signin features
+[ ] Maybe add Google Signin features
-8. Keep on thinking about what extra features could be added ?
+[ ] Keep on thinking about what extra features could be added ?